-International Schools in The UAE.
-The degree programmes are delivered by Stranmillis University College and validated by Queen's University, Belfast.
-Benefits to Schools in UAE - Ensure the highest quality teaching Stranmillis University College will take a lead role in ensuring only the most suitable candidates are admitted to the program - A focus on filling the gaps in the most difficult roles/ campuses within UAE Schools- particularly in key areas such as STEM subjects. - The TAYT[®] Program will create a continuity culture and encourage development of teachers into leadership.
-All selected teachers will be issued with a 2 year contract of service.
-Through TAYT, completion of the Masters' programme takes three years, which provides an added incentive for contract renewal.
+The TAYT Program is a programme created to facilitate pathways into Teaching and Leadership in National and International Schools in Middle East and North Africa (MENA) region.
+All of the Masters programmes available through TAYT are delivered by Stranmillis University College, a University College of Queen's University, Belfast - a member of the prestigious Russell Group of universities.
+Benefits to Schools - Ensure the highest quality teaching Stranmillis University College will take a lead role in ensuring only the most suitable candidates are admitted to the programme - A focus on filling the gaps in the most difficult roles/ campuses - particularly in key areas such as STEM subjects. - The TAYT Program will create a continuity culture and encourage the development of teachers into leadership positions and support better retention levels. - Flexibility to work with TAYT participants to agree and focus participant's research proposals, dissertations and projects on the key educational issues, policy or practice that are most relevant and specific to the school's needs.

 M-Level Programmes Our M-level programmes and modules have been designed to provide professional learning pathways to enhance the skills, competencies and career-long personal development of teachers and education-related professionals.
-The programmes enable students to: - engage in and inform debate on major issues in education - reflect in-depth on the relationship between theory and practice in a professional context - develop professional competencies in specialist areas - discuss and evaluate research and best practice in education - critically appraise, design and conduct research - reflect on personal and professional development Our MTeach, MEd (Genaral Studies) and MA (Early Childhood Studies) Stranmillis and TAYT can provide a flexible suite of Master's programmes for senior leaders, teachers and early years professionals to drive whole school improvement, enhance the skills, and knowledge of teachers to ensure the delivery of best and next practice in key areas of educational practice and pedagogy.
-Audience:
+The programmes enable students to: - engage in and inform debate on major issues in education - reflect in-depth on the relationship between theory and practice in a professional context - develop professional competencies in specialist areas - discuss and evaluate research and best practice in education - critically appraise, design and conduct research - reflect on personal and professional development The various Masters pathways provide a flexible suite of Master's programmes tailored for senior leaders, teachers and early years professionals to drive whole school improvement, enhance the skills, and knowledge of teachers to ensure the delivery of best and next practice in key areas of educational practice and pedagogy.